saghul/pyuv/docs/tcp.rst

         :param object data: Data to be written on the ``TCP`` connection.
 It can be any Python object conforming to the buffer interface.

         Try to write data on the ``TCP`` connection.
-It will raise an exception if data cannot be written immediately or a number indicating the amount of data written.
+It will raise an exception (with UV_EAGAIN errno) if data cannot be written immediately or return a number indicating the amount of data written.

     .. py:method:: start_read(callback)